drew18moore/wordle-js/README.md

-# Wordle Clone Built With Javascript
+## My recreation of the game Wordle using HTML, CSS, and Javascript